 Word Count and Deadline

-When I was a student, I, like all students, had to meet specific deadlines which dictated how much I wrote in a day.
-This carried over into my summers when I would discipline myself to sit and write until I felt like I had produced a decent amount of work, or at least something that I could work with and continue into a polished, finished piece.
+When I was a writing student, I, like all students, had to meet specific deadlines which dictated how much I wrote in a day.
+This carried over into my summers when I would discipline myself to sit and write until I felt like I had produced a decent amount of work, or at least something that I could develop into a polished, submittable piece.
 I like to finish what I start, and it took me some time to commit to a novel because most stories and poems that I wrote had to be done in one sitting.
 I felt like it was the only way to ensure that I met my quota for the day and produced a large body of work.
-This was helpful in that it helped me to prepare for the next semester in school by having several drafts of stories and poems to use for class.
+This was helpful in that it helped me to prepare for the next semester in school by having several drafts of stories and poems to workshop in class.
 However, I stopped giving myself deadlines and word counts once I was out of school.